clean-code-craft-tcq-1/test-for-analytics-Gagandeep-Gawadia/README.md

 List the dependencies of the Analysis-functionality.

 1. Access to the Server containing the telemetrics in a csv file
-1. _enter dependency
+1. PDF report generator dependency
-1. _enter dependency
+1. Notification utility dependency

 (add more if needed)